Cardinal Woodpecker

 About the Cardinal Woodpecker

 The Cardinal Woodpecker belongs to the family Picidae, within the order Piciformes.
-These birds typically live average 4-5 years with a maximum recorded of 7 years..
+These birds typically live average lifespan is around 5 years, with the potential to live up to 8 years in the wild..

 How to Identify a Cardinal Woodpecker